argeiger/slz-vsi-base/README.md

 ## Provisioning with the toolchain

 You can provision an IBM Cloud Toolchain utilizing the template to create a CI/CD pipeline of executing Secure Landing zone.
-After reading the instructions on using the [IBM Cloud Toolchain Template](./.docs/toolchain/toolchain-tmplt.md), click the "Deploy to IBM Cloud" button below to start the process.
-If you do not see the button, please log into IBM Cloud.
+Click the button below to start the process.

 Once completed process:
 1. Click Repository tile